 Geologically the region is a large dome with rolling to hilly topography.
 Granite exfoliation domes, the largest of which is known as Enchanted Rock, are common.

-Many arrowheads are found.
+Many arrowheads and other artifacts are found.

 Daniel and Crystal came from Houston and found this 20 gram 100 carat stone.
 It was not gem quality but Crystal was happy.